A Museum of Modern Art in my Home Town

 His dream was not coming to pass, but then the director of the shirt factory in Herning said:

 Come over here we will find a way!

 He built the museum beside the Angli factory, and here it comes.

 Nowadays the factory is used for a design and textile education in a school names TECO that attracts young people from many other countries and the area is full of other educational institutions and flats for the students.

 Today I went to see the Carl-Henning & Else Ahlefelt Museum as it had been extended by an underground building with light from the roof windows in the lawn outside.
 They had a special exhibition from another “Cobra” artist Henry Heerup (1908-1993), who had done a lot also to let art be known and popular among ordinary people.
 “The Irma girl” is still the trademark of a good grocery shop called Irma.

-We were lucky to attend a guided tour at the museum today and that increase the interest even if the style of the art is not our first choice.
+We were lucky to attend a guided tour of the museum today, and that increase the interest even if the style of the art is not our first choice.